Updated on August 30th, 2022 by Bob Ciura

 Source: Investor Presentation

 Notably the industrial manufacturer has exceeded the analysts’ earnings-per-share estimates for more than 20 consecutive quarters.
-This is a testament to the strong business momentum of the company and its reliable growth trajectory.
+It also achieved record sales, operating margins and earnings per share in fiscal 2022.
+All these facts are testaments to the strong business momentum of the company and its reliable growth trajectory.
 In addition, it reflects the impressive resilience of the company to the coronavirus crisis.

 This best dividend stock selection is from Felix Martinez.

 Something to consider is the fact that the company continued to pay and raise its dividend during the 2020 COVID-19 Pandemic.
-While most REITs cut or suspended their dividend, MPW increased them by 3.8% in 2020 and 3.7% in 2021.
+While most REITs cut or suspended their dividend, MPW increased its dividend by 3.8% in 2020 and 3.7% in 2021.

 This best dividend stock selection is from Quinn Mohammed.